 If you want to spot all the major and minor mistakes in your piece of writing, you’ll have to concentrate.

 To concentrate, you’ll have to get rid of distractions in your environment.
-This means switching off the television, putting your phone away, informing your loved ones about your plans early enough to avoid being interrupted and switching off notifications from social media platforms and email.
+Turn off the television, put your phone away, inform your loved ones about your plans early enough to avoid interruptions, and switch off notifications from social media platforms and email.

 Distractions are big time wasters.
 Do not think for a moment that you can control your urges.

 As the saying goes, prevention is better than cure.
-By eliminating all kinds of distractions you’ll do yourself and your readers service.
+Eliminate all kinds of distractions you’ll do yourself and your readers service.

 2. Put it on paper